 I’m a bit falafel obsessed, it’s true.
 If that’s not obvious from the fact that I’ve already posted recipes for Easy Rainbow Vegan Falafels 5-ways, a traditional Falafel wrap, and Healthy Vegan Popcorn Falafel Cups (also baked, but mini-sized).
 After lots of messages on Instagram and a vote, I’m now putting frying the falafels to one side and giving you a recipe for healthy baked falafel.

 The actual recipe of the baked falafel is completely gluten-free.
 To make a falafel wrap you can use gluten-free pita bread or serve it as a salad bowl or make a small Pattie and serve it like a falafel cake.

-This vegan falafel recipe is fairly traditional with its use of flavourings; parsley, coriander, garlic, and contains my own favorite combination of traditional falafel spice mix.
+This vegan falafel recipe is fairly traditional with its use of flavorings; parsley, coriander, garlic, and contains my own favorite combination of the traditional falafel spice mix.

 In Lebanon, and the Middle East in general, the falafel is usually fried in super-hot sunflower oil (some also include split broad beans (optional) along with the chickpeas).
 This method leads to super crispy shells and a soft inside and actually doesn’t soak up too much oil.
 However I know that for the health-conscious out there fried foods are just a big no-no, so this got to be my favorite falafel recipe baked, not fried, is for you and it tastes as amazing as the traditional version!